Jchegenye/legibra/readme.md

 	4. Anchor links should incorporate smooth scroll

-	5. The one page website should be submitted via a GitHub project link only, any other method will lead to automatic disqualification
+	5. The one page website should be submitted via a GitHub project link only, any other method will lead to automatic disqualification.

 We will accept the following exceptions:
 	·       Should you not have the fonts used in the design, you are free to substitute with your own fonts